strike-radius/sbrx/README.md

 # Sabercross

-2D action RPG with a timed strike combo system
+2D action RPG prototype with a timed strike combo system

 ## Building from Source

 ### Prerequisites
-- Rust and Cargo (install from https://rustup.rs/)
+- Windows, Rust, and Cargo (install from https://rustup.rs/)

 ### Game Assets
 The game assets are not included in this repository due to size constraints.